benishak/lamp-aws-cloudformation/README.md

-# AWS Cloudformation template for fully programmable automated LAMP Deployment
+# AWS Cloudformation template for fully programmable automated LAMP Stack Deployment

 This is a Cloudformation template to deploy *any* any LAMP Stack to AWS with high availability and scalability!
 You can deploy any PHP Software with this template like WordPress, MyBB, phpBB, ... etc or your custom application.